EC-Nordbund/denomailer/README.md

 the public denomailer api internaly there might be some small changes that require specific deno versions)

+When you close the connection all worker are just killed.

 #### debug

 Sometimes you have specific needs for example we require encrypted connections